e-kwsm/QUIP/doc/Tutorials/adaptive-qmmm-step3.rst

 seen with the classical potential alone.

-Note that if you continue the LOTF dynamics, however, we may see some defects in the frature surface after the crack has propagated for a few nm.
+Note that if you continue the LOTF dynamics, however, we may see some defects in the fracture surface after the crack has propagated for a few nm.
 These are associated with the relatively small system and high strain rate we are using here, which leads to fracture at high energies and possibly to high speed fracture instabilities [Fineberg1991]_.
 If you have time you can investigate